Madame Céleste: Career

 Travelling to England, she appeared first at Liverpool as Fenella in Masaniello in the opera by Auber: the part of Fenella, mute sister of the opera's hero, allowed Celeste to display her considerable talent as a mime artist, and also disguised her poor command of English.

-Moving from the provinces into London she had her first great success there at Easter 1831 in a topical play called The French Spy, in which she played a travesty role as Hamet, an "Arab Boy" (actually a French girl in disguise).
+Moving from the provinces into London she had her first great success there at Easter 1831 in a topical play called The French Spy, in which she played a travesti role as Hamet, an "Arab Boy" (actually a French girl in disguise).
 The play was based on the recent French takeover of Algiers and the part was created especially for Céleste by J.T.
 Haines, the first of several playwrights to create roles capitalizing on her strengths in expressive movement.

 After appearing both in continental Europe and Ireland, in 1834 she again toured America for three years, where she aroused great enthusiasm and made a small fortune.
-She became famous there for her pantomimic roles, appearing in The Wizard Skiff, or, The Tongueless Pirate Boy; an adaptation of a Fenimore Cooper novel, The Wept of the Wish-Ton-Wish; and The Dumb Brigand.
+She became famous there for her pantomimic roles, appearing in The Wizard Skiff, or, The Tongueless Pirate Boy; an adaptation of a Fenimore Cooper novel, The Wept of Wish-ton-Wish; and The Dumb Brigand.
 On July 21, 1835, Madame Céleste made her Montreal debut in The Wizard Skiff.

 It is said that her American admirers carried her on their shoulders and took the horses out of her carriage in order to pull it themselves.
 It is even said that President Andrew Jackson introduced her to his cabinet as an adopted citizen of the Union.

 Céleste was to make further U.S. tours in 1842, 1851 and 1865.

 Having made a good profit from her American tour she returned to England in 1837, appearing in London as Maurice, a dumb boy in J.R.Planché's The Child of the Wreck.
 Planché wrote the play around her, and it ran for an impressive forty nights at Drury Lane, and Céleste's performance was praised by the reviewer of The Times(London).
 She now gave up dancing, and concentrated on acting and theater management.